Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ## Introduction

-WIP

 In this hack, you’ll get the hands on experience with the Google Cloud Cortex Framework.
 You will install the Cortex data foundation in the precofigured environment.
-After that, you will explore both the data foundation using the test data delivered with Cortex, as well as build your first Looker Studio dashboards to run the data analysis.
+After that, you will explore both the data foundation using the test data delivered with Cortex, as well as build your first Looker Studio dashboards to run the data analysis and preditions.

 ## Learning Objectives